Avanti West Coast workers to strike over New Year after latest deal rejected

 It comes after strikes planned for 22, 23 and 29 December were suspended last week as a suggested agreement was put to a referendum of RMT members.

+Train drivers employed by Avanti earn a flat £600 for working on a day off, and train managers are keen to win something similar.

-An update on Avanti West Coast’s website said: “In the meantime, to minimise the number of people disrupted, we’ve suspended ticket sales for these dates.
+An update on Avanti West Coast’s website said: “To minimise the number of people disrupted, we’ve suspended ticket sales for these dates.
 We’ll share travel advice, refund information and ticket options as soon as these are finalised.”

+It is likely that a skeleton service will operate from London to Birmingham, Manchester, Liverpool and Glasgow on strike days.

+Also on New Year’s Eve, London’s Elizabeth Line, RMT members working in the control room will stage a 24-hour strike on the main east-west route through the capital, beginning at 9pm on New Year’s Eve.

 Join our commenting forum